Anujverma89/cheetsheets/dart.md

 * Instance variables can be final but not const.
 * When we define varible with const is shared and only created once.
 * const cannot be used insite class for instance variable becuase each of the instance have differnet values which disobeys const to share one value
+* Instnace variable can be const but static const.
 ```dart
   final int a = 13 //valid
   const int c = Datetime.now() // invalid since the value is known at runtime